 Design Printing and Scanning

-The Design Printing and Scanning Working Group develops and demonstrates best practices for X3D support of Computer-Aided Design, 3D Printing, and 3D Scanning applications
+The Design Printing and Scanning Working Group develops and demonstrates best practices for X3D support of Computer-Aided Design (CAD), 3D Printing, and 3D Scanning applications

 Computer-aided engineering is achieving expanding capability to design engineered products; to comprehensively measure, through 3D scanning, the shape and dimensions of physical objects; and through 3D printing to create a physical object from a digital design model.
 The mission of the Design Printing and Scanning Working Group is to promote usage of the X3D standard to enable visualization and interchange of the data required for these technologies.
 Originally named the Computer-Aided Design (CAD) Working Group, this endeavor was renamed in summer 2017 with a broader scope of work to reflect the many important efforts being pursued.